 Then Find Total Earned by adding both salary paid and incentive paid.

 Now based on the selection we make from the drop-down list of the name, VLOOKUP fetches the data of Target, Achieved, Salary, and Incentive data from the respective table which we have earlier in the article.

 Step 9: Now we need to create a cell for Efficiency Level.
 To arrive at the efficiency level we need to divide the achieved amount by target amount.

 Step 10: Now arrive Return on Investment result.
 For this divide Achieved Amount by Total Earned Amount.

 Step 11: Now arrive graphical representation for the data we have arrives.
 Below is the graph I have applied, based on your liking you can create a chart.

 In the above chart, I have applied a line graph for Target, Actual, and Average numbers.
 This graph will represent the average achieved, target achieved, against the target numbers.

-For the below chart, I have applied a Clustered Column chart.
+For the below chart, I have applied a Clustered Column chart in excel.

 After all this, we need to insert a simple efficiency chart.
 I have applied the efficiency chart and you can start using this KPI dashboard by downloading the excel workbook from the link provided.

 Based on the selection we make from the drop-down list of accordingly numbers will turn up and graphs will show the differences.